 Imagine at the age of 26, hearing that statement so casually?!
 It shocked me.
 I remember spending that whole weekend after that appointment crying at what I could potentially have to face.
 I was going to have to choose between whether I reduce my chances of even being able to have a child even more or continue in severe pain.
 I have constantly been thinking about the fact that I might never have my own children from my very first operation but never thought I’d have to face that sooner than I expected.

-It was at that point, I got in contact with Mr Mann in Birmingham.
+It was at that point, I got in contact with a endometriosis specialist in Birmingham.
 I’ll never forget one of the first things he said to me:

 “Sarah Jane, I have looked at your notes and can see you have fought a battle and a half…”